Long Beach Island: Transportation

 Bisecting the developed region is the sole access point for road vehicles, via State Route 72, which consists of the Dorland J. Henderson Memorial Bridge (locally known as "The Causeway", though the term is incorrect in its application).
 The bridge is known for its "String of Pearls", a row of lights mounted on the railings lining the length of the bridge.
 The bridge was designed by an African American, New Jersey Department of Transportation engineer, Dorland J. Henderson who also designed the unique bridge lights.
 The bridge extends from Manahawkin on the mainland to Ship Bottom on the island.
 The island can also be reached by water transport.
-A $155 million plan unveiled by the New Jersey Department of Transportation in 2005 added a second span and will replace the existing bridge.
+A $155-million plan unveiled by the New Jersey Department of Transportation in 2005 added a second span and will replace the existing bridge.

-The new southern span was opened in 2016 and the original bridge was built over during the next 3 years, with the project finishing in 2019.
+The new southern span was opened in 2016 and the original bridge was built over the following three years, with the project finishing in 2019.

 Within the island, one road forms the backbone of all transportation: County Route 607.
 This road, which is known as Bay Avenue in Beach Haven, Central Avenue and Broadway in Barnegat Light, and Long Beach Boulevard across the remainder of the island, runs the length of LBI and connects all the separate municipalities on the island as well as the separate sections of Long Beach Township.

 For public transit, NJ Transit Bus 559 Lakewood-Atlantic City runs to Manahawkin.

 Ocean Ride local service is provided on the OC9 Long Beach Island route.

 TransportAzumah offers daily service during the summer season between Midtown Manhattan in New York City and Long Beach Island with a stop at Newark Liberty International Airport.

 The LBI Shuttle runs the 18-mile length of the island on Long Beach Boulevard.
 It provides $2 service from 10am to 10pm and $5 service from 10pm to close.
 It serves the Long Beach Island municipalities / communities of Barnegat Light, Loveladies, Harvey Cedars, North Beach, Surf City, Ship Bottom, Long Beach Township, Beach Haven and Holgate.